-During the years ended December 31, 2021 and 2020, the Company paid \$413,555 and \$666,096, respectively, for management services to a company owned by the Company's Chief Executive Officer and Chairman for services rendered.
-The Company also reimbursed at cost the rental of an office, which is used by the Company.
-During the years ended December 31, 2021 and 2020, the Company incurred rental expense of \$1,034 and \$27,093, respectively, and are included in general and administrative expenses in the accompanying consolidated statements of operations and comprehensive loss.
+During the years ended December 31, 2022 and 2021, the Company made cash payments of \$0 and \$1,187,886, respectively, for management services to a company owned by the Company's former Chief Executive Officer and Executive Chairman for services rendered, including the settlement of all deferred compensation outstanding as of December 31, 2021.
+During the years ended December 31, 2022 and 2021, the Company recorded expenses of \$0 and \$413,555, respectively, with 2021 expenses of \$257,619 and \$137,936 included in research and development expenses and general and administrative expenses, respectively, in the accompanying consolidated statements of operations and comprehensive loss.